wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ## Information about Alert Resolution Help

-Starting with Alert v2, users can include information about the alert resolution such as a runbook.
+Starting with release 2022.05, users can include information about the alert resolution such as a runbook.
 We support several variables for extracting or setting those fields.

 {% include note.html content="This information is included with the **alert notification** if specified as part of the alert.
 In contrast, tracingDashboardLinks, discussed in [Include a Link to a Tracing Service Dashboard](alert_target_customizing.html#include-a-link-to-a-tracing-service-dashboard) is shown in the Alerts Browser."%}